NSF Certifications

 What are NSF Certifications?

 NSF stands for the National Sanitation Foundation.
-When a valve, fitting, or pipe is NSF-certified, it meets or exceeds particular standards.
-Finally, these Standards are enforced by state and federal laws.
+When a valve, fitting, or pipe is NSF-certified, it meets or exceeds specific standards.
+Finally, state and federal laws enforce these standards.
 Not all NSF standards pertain to food or water.

 NSF Certification Standards?